Who We Are

 David Lie

 David Lie is a world-leading computer security expert who is known for his seminal work that led to modern trusted execution processor architectures.
-As professor at the Edward S. Rogers Sr. Department of Electrical & Computer Engineering (ECE) at the University of Toronto, Lie’s research goal is to ensure that the computing infrastructure our societies rely on heavily be secure, reliable, and trustworthy—especially at a crucial time when computer systems increasingly permeate our lives.
-Lie was one of SRI’s inaugural research leads when the institute was established in 2019, and has worked on a number of interdisciplinary research projects at the intersection of computing, policy, law, and the use, stewardship, and governance of data.
+As professor at the Edward S. Rogers Sr. Department of Electrical & Computer Engineering (ECE) at the University of Toronto, with cross-appointments in the Department of Computer Science and Faculty of Law, Lie’s research goal is to ensure that the computing infrastructure our societies rely on heavily be secure, reliable, and trustworthy—especially at a crucial time when computer systems increasingly permeate our lives.
+Lie was an inaugural research lead at the Schwartz Reisman Institute, and is a member of the Innovation, Science and Economic Development Canada’s (ISED) Safe and Secure AI Advisory Group.
+He has worked on a number of interdisciplinary research projects at the intersection of computing, policy, law, and the use, stewardship, and governance of data, including current work on mobile and embedded device security and developing robust, secure, and safe AI systems.

 David Duvenaud